Jar Jar Binks: Revenge of the Sith

-Jar Jar appears in only a few scenes in Revenge of the Sith, and he has no dialogue (besides a brief "'scuse me" at one point).
-He was originally given some dialogue in the beginning, but this was cut.
-Another cut scene would have shown Palpatine mocking Jar Jar for putting him in power before crowning himself emperor.
-He is most prominently featured in Padmé Amidala's funeral procession at the end of the film, marching sadly behind her coffin alongside Boss Nass.
+Jar Jar appears in only a few scenes in Revenge of the Sith, and has no lines apart from a brief "excuse me".
+He was originally meant to have more lines, but they were removed.
+Also cut was a scene of Palpatine mockingly thanking Jar Jar for granting him emergency powers before crowning himself emperor.
+He is most prominently featured marching in front of Padmé Amidala's coffin during her funeral procession at the end of the film.

+The Force Awakens

+In a 2015 interview with Vanity Fair, J. J. Abrams suggested that he would include Jar Jar's skeleton in The Force Awakens as an Easter egg.
+This idea was later scrapped.

 The Clone Wars television series

-Jar Jar Binks is a supporting character in the animated series Star Wars: The Clone Wars, once again voiced by Best, although Phil LaMarr voiced the character in three season one episodes under the pseudonym BJ Hughes.
+Jar Jar Binks is a supporting character in the animated series Star Wars: The Clone Wars, once again voiced by Best, although Phil LaMarr voiced the character in three episodes under the pseudonym BJ Hughes.
 In this series, he is a Senate representative who sometimes accompanies the main characters—Anakin, Obi-Wan, Padmé, and Anakin's padawan Ahsoka Tano—on their adventures.
 He and Jedi Master Mace Windu are the two main characters of the two-part episode "The Disappeared" in which they had to search for missing elders and rescue a queen, who was Jar Jar's past love interest.